nessnos/KOReader.patches/README.md

 **Good to know**

 - The screen for adding a book to collections (the one with checkmarks) keeps the normal list.
-- **Exiting KOReader:** the patch also fixes a freeze where KOReader wouldn't quit if a collection or the collections list was still open (this happens easily with SimpleUI).
-Exit and Restart buttons from quick settings or gestures now work from those screens too.
-Each window it had to close is noted in `crash.log`.
 - Works together with [Smart Collections](#smart-collections).

 **Requirements:** KOReader with the **Cover browser** plugin turned on (it's built in, and already on if your library shows covers).
 It was written against KOReader v2026.07.
 Works with or without [SimpleUI](https://github.com/doctorhetfield-cmd/simpleui.koplugin).